 For more information, please reference Penal Code § 21.02.

 Once an outcry has been made, Child Protective Services (CPS) is likely the first agency that is going to reach out to you, although occasionally first contact is made by a detective.
-It is imperative that you do not speak to either of them and contact us immediately instead.
+It is imperative that you do not speak to either of them and contact an experienced Fort Worth Continuous Sexual Abuse attorney immediately.
 Even if you are innocent of the charges against you, nothing good is going to come out of your conversation with CPS or law enforcement.
 You also need to talk to us about what your lack of cooperation will mean in regards to your own kids and your day to day life.

 If you are reading this article after you have already talked to an agent, contact us to discuss the road ahead, what to expect, and the possible outcomes of your case.
 We will also help you prepare for the arrest, arraignment, and bond process.